cplmakerlab/cplmakerlab.github.io/_slidedecks/tinkercad-jewelry.md

   - title: Outsourcing
     content_markdown: >-
       **Have you designed something during that you want to have 3D printed or laser cut?
 Consider outsourcing designs.
-You can take our Outsourcing you Designs class or submit a job using our Ask a Maker form.&nbsp;**
+You can take our Outsourcing your Designs class or submit a job using our Ask a Maker form.&nbsp;**
     background_color: '#c9ffc7'
     background_image: